 The only thing really left on our list to do was South Bank and the Eureka tower.
 Make sure you get a voucher for Eureka as they’re easy to get (mini-cards, guide books etc).
 We got 10% off because my 15% voucher in Safari Pete’s guide book was out of date.
 Whoops.

 South Bank was “nice”.
 Unlike Brisbane, I didn’t find it very exciting, and you don’t need any time to see it.
 The main attraction is the Eureka tower, which costs $19.50 (full price) to go up 88 floors, and an extra $12 to stand on the 3 metre glass-floored box protruding from the side of the building (we didn’t).

 Here is a view of everything: the CBD, Flinders Street, Federation Square, the river and the MCG.
-You can see how huge the city really is, even though it doesn’t feel like it in the centre!
+You can see how huge and sprawling the city really is, even though it doesn’t feel like it in the centre!

 We were tempted to splash out on tickets to the Sea Life centre (tickets $38 but the travel shop next to Nomads All Nations was doing them for $22 – check there before you go) but decided that we’d rather relax before our flight that evening.